 There is no "repair and deduct" law in New York State.
 The right to deduct the cost of repairs from the rent is not guaranteed by law.
-In the event of eviction for nonpayment of rent, the tenant will need to show that he/she made repeated written requests to the landlord for the repairs, along with a notice of the tenant's intention to make repairs and deduct the cost from the rent.
+The tenant will need to show that he/she/they made repeated written requests to the landlord for the repairs, along with a notice of the tenant's intention to make repairs and deduct the cost from the rent.
 Tenants should be sure to keep receipts of all costs.